 Table 1-1.
-Baseline viability status, viability and abundance objectives, and productivity improvement targets for Cowlitz River Chinook Salmon, Chum Salmon, Coho Salmon, and steelhead 1.2 populations Table 1-3.
+Baseline viability status, viability and abundance objectives, and productivity improvement targets for Cowlitz River Chinook Salmon, Chum Salmon, Coho Salmon, and steelhead populations Table 1-2.
+Historical populations of anadromous salmonids in the Cowlitz River and potential remaining genetic legacy1-4 Table 1-3.
 Biological phases of restoration and objectives for different ecosystem conditions Chapter 2 Table 2-1.
-Time line of important dates and events in fisheries and river management in the Cowlitz Basin Cowlitz Trout Hatchery (steelhead and Cutthroat Trout) in 2006 (based on the WDFW 2004 Future Brood Document), after the hatchery rebuild in 2008, and current production levels2-9 Chapter 3: Fall Chinook Salmon Table 3.0-1.
-Recovery priority, baseline viability status, viability and abundance objectives, and productivity improvement targets for Cowlitz River fall Chinook Salmon populations percentage of total at that recovery location, 2011-2017 Chapter 4: Spring Chinook Salmon Table 4.0.1 Recovery priority, becaling visbility status, visbility and abundance objectives, and

-Table 4.0-1.
-Recovery priority, baseline viability status, viability and abundance objectives, and productivity improvement targets for Cowlitz River spring Chinook Salmon populations 4-4 Table 4.0-2.
-Hatchery releases of spring Chinook Salmon into the Cowlitz Basin, excluding the Tou utle River.
-4-5
+Time line of important dates and events in fisheries and river management in the Cowlitz Basin Table 2-2.
+Ratings of the quantity and quality of historical information available for ESA-listed salmonid species and populations in the Cowlitz River2-7 Table 2-3.
+Hatchery production goals at Cowlitz Salmon Hatchery (Chinook and Coho Salmon) and Cowlitz Trout Hatchery (steelhead and Cutthroat Trout) in 2006 (based on the WDFW 2004 Future Brood Document), after the hatchery rebuild in 2008, and current production levels2-10 Chapter 3: Fall Chinook Salmon Table 3.0-1.
+Recovery priority, baseline viability status, minimum viability abundance targets, and productivity improvement targets for Cowlitz River fall Chinook Salmon populations3-4 Table 3.0-2.
+Hatchery releases of fall Chinook Salmon into the Cowlitz Basin, excluding the Coweeman and Toutle rivers Table 3.0-3.
+Mean, minimum, and maximum numbers of all adult hatchery- and natural-origin fall Chinook Salmon from the Cowlitz Basin, excluding the Coweeman and Toutle rivers, that could be accounted for at recovery locations, 2011-2017 Table 3.0-4.
+Current and proposed hatchery programs, smolt production, and marking/ tagging for fall Chinook Salmon Table 3.1-1.
+Estimated mean, minimum, and maximum numbers of all hatchery- and natural-origin fall Chinook Salmon from the Lower Cowlitz Subbasin population that could be accounted for at recovery locations, and percentage of total at that recovery location, 2011-20173-22 Table 3.1-2.
+Estimated mean, minimum, and maximum hatchery and natural spawning metrics for Lower Cowlitz Subbasin fall Chinook Salmon, 2011-2017 spawn/brood years3-26 Table 3.1-3.
+Recovery phase targets for Lower Cowlitz Subbasin fall Chinook Salmon Table 3.2-2.
+Recovery phase targets for Tilton Subbasin fall Chinook Salmon Chapter 4: Spring Chinook Salmon Table 4.0-1.
+Recovery priority, baseline viability status, viability and abundance objectives, and productivity improvement targets for Cowlitz River spring Chinook Salmon populations4-4 Table 4.0-2.
+Hatchery releases of spring Chinook Salmon into the Cowlitz Basin, excluding the Toutle River